matallui/artico/apps/docs/reference/room.md

 # Room

-`Room` represents a mesh-like connection between a group of peers and is automatically created by Artico.
+`Room` represents a mesh-like session between a group of peers and is automatically created by Artico.

 ## Initialization